Whiplash After Car Accident: Causes, Symptoms And Legal Options

 - Epidural injections to block pain impulses and allow tissue to heal

-Unfortunately, the road to recovery after whiplash is not always straight or smooth.
-It is not uncommon for whiplash victims to experience traumatic arthritis, nerve root compression, neuritis of the neck, shoulder, and arm, as well as extreme nervousness and fatigue.
-Additionally, whiplash victims are frequently more susceptible to further neck injuries from jolts and shocks.
+Unfortunately, the road to recovery for whiplash after a car accident is not always straight or smooth.
+It is not uncommon for injured victims to experience traumatic arthritis, nerve root compression, neuritis of the neck, shoulder, and arm, as well as extreme nervousness and fatigue.
+Additionally, injured victims are frequently more susceptible to further neck injuries from jolts and shocks.

-Need help for whiplash after a car accident?
-Call the attorneys at Michigan Auto Law
+Suffered whiplash after a car accident?
+Call Michigan Auto Law now!

-If you have suffered whiplash after a car accident and would like to speak to an experienced injury attorney, call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our attorneys.
-You can also get help from an experienced accident attorney by emailing [email protected] or you can use the chat feature on our website.
+If you have suffered whiplash after a car accident, call now (800) 968-1001 for a free consultation with one of our experienced whiplash car accident lawyers.
+There is no cost or obligation.
+You can also visit our contact page or use the chat feature on our website.